FishGoddess/cachego/README.en.md

 BenchmarkGoCacheSet-12                   4921483               249.0 ns/op           16 B/op          1 allocs/op
 ```

+> Notice: Ecache only has lru mode, including v1 and v2; Freecache has 256 shardings, and we can't reset to 1.

 > Benchmarks: [_examples/performance_test.go](./_examples/performance_test.go)

 As you can see, cachego has a higher performance with sharding, but sharding has one-more-time positioning